MapIV/eagleye/README.md

 - Use launch/eagleye_rt_canless.launch for eagleye_rt instead of launch/eagleye_rt.launch.
 - Set use_canless_mode in eagleye_pp_config.yaml to true for eagleye_pp.

+### dual antenna mode

+This option allows for more immediate heading estimatiion, and allows GNSS to estimate heading even at low speeds. eagleye_pp not yet supported.

+To use this mode
+- Use launch/eagleye_rt_dualantenna.launch for eagleye_rt instead of launch/eagleye_rt.launch.

 ## Sample data
 ### ROSBAG